8 Family Cruise Ideas for Kids of Every Age

 Cruise Ideas For Babies and Toddlers:

-• Norwegian wasn’t at the press event, a notable absence.
-But readers are always looking for cruise amenities for the under-3 set, and it’s worth noting that NCL is providing more for this group.
-New ships offer dedicated playrooms for parents and toddlers and activities like spaghetti art that parents can do with their little ones.
+• Readers are always looking for cruise amenities for the under-3 set, and it’s worth noting that Norwegian is providing more for this group.
+The Breakaway class of ships offer dedicated playrooms for parents and toddlers and activities like spaghetti art that parents can do with their little ones.
+The Escape even offers a nursery with babysitting for kids under 3.

 Cruise Ideas For Everyone